-Is it possible to do that?
-Not in the traditional sense.
-I’m not advocating the use of cash advances from credit cards are not the best thing to do, in general.
-The fees involved are usually highway robbery.
+Is it even possible to do this without incurring a cash advance fee?
+It isn’t possible with a traditional cash advance, unfortunately.
+Cash advances from credit cards are not the best thing to do, in general.
+The fees involved are usually quite steep.
 Worse yet, if you don’t have the discipline to use a cash advance responsibly, they can lead to digging a hole of debt.
 What makes them so terrible is they (1) charge much higher interest rates compared to using your card for purchases, (2) come with additional fees, and (3) have no grace period (i.e. you start incurring interest from the date of the cash advance.
 With purchases you at least get 25 days before any interest gets applied to the balance).

 Better Alternative = paying via Paypal

 Why is it that you need the cash anyway?
 In today’s world it’s pretty easy to live without the stuff for long periods of time.
-If it’s because you need to pay an individual or a business that doesn’t accept credit cards, then ask if they’ll accept a Paypal payment.
+If it’s because you need to pay an individual or a business that won’t accept credit cards, then ask if they’ll accept a Paypal payment.
 As a sender, it’s free for you to use.
-For the recipient, Paypal charges them a flat fee of around 3%.
+For the recipient, Paypal charges them a flat fee of just under 3%.
 Since Paypal transaction are typically classified as a purchase, it may save you money, especially if you’re using a 0% intro offer.

 That being said, I understand there could be scenarios where they might be no other option.
 Here’s how to do a cash advance with a credit card the bad way:

 Depending on your card, you options for getting a cash advance will include one or more of the following: